Your favorite breakfast flavors in one delicious Banana Bacon Bundt Cake! Banana cake, maple sugar glaze, and candied bacon.

 You’re probably thinking to yourself, Banana bacon?
 Umm, gross.
 You wouldn’t be alone.
 That’s the reaction I got from a couple blogger friends when I mentioned my plan for this month’s #BundtBakers theme.
-June over at How to Philosophize with Cake picked a doozy this month — weird but good flavour combinations.
+June over at How to Philosophize with Cake picked a doozy this month — weird but good flavor combinations.
 I don’t usually have a hard time coming up with what to make for a particular #BundtBakers theme, but what on earth was I going to do here?
 I don’t particularly like weird but good combos.
 Or so I thought.

 I tossed around a few ideas with friends — everything from lemon thyme to coffee orange, but none were particularly exciting to me.
 So, off I went to Google.
 The first link I clicked on led me to some interesting options.
 Chocolate and olive?
 Eww, no thank you.
 Banana bacon was on that list, and I found it intriguing.
 Ryan insisted it was the combo I should go with, so I did.